World's Biggest Cobalt Producers

 The refinery was acquired from OM Group, Inc. in 2013 by a consortium led by Freeport-McMoRan and including Tenke Fungurume Mining, Lundin Mining Corp., and Gecamines.
 It now operates as Freeport Cobalt.

 Glencore's operation in Nikkelverk, Norway is the largest nickel refinery in the western world.
 Nickel concentrates containing cobalt, as well gold, platinum, and palladium, are imported from mines in Canada (Sudbury and Raglan) and other custom feed sources for processing.

 Specialty metals refiner Umicore refines cobalt for its Cobalt and Specialty Materials (CSM) division at its facilities in Belgium and China.
-The company has been refining and selling cobalt products since 1912 and has more than doubled reported output since 2010.
+The company has been refining and selling cobalt products since 1912.

 Chambishi Metals PLC is a Zambian copper and cobalt producer operated by ENRC Group.
 The company's mining, tolling, and refining operations are all located within Zambia, while sales and marketing are handled by Dubai-based Comit Resources FZE.